-I know period blood can be kind of icky but you will need to get used to it.
-It’s your own period blood and your own body.
-There is nothing to be afraid of and you cannot break anything down there.
-If you get period blood on your hands just wash it off!
+I know it’s kind of weird to explore down there and period blood can be kind of icky at first but there is nothing to be afraid of.
+It’s your own body and your own period blood.
+You cannot break anything down there by feeling and looking.
+If you get period blood on your hands just wash it off.

 Your vaginal opening is located in between your inner lips so use your fingers to spread your lips apart.
-You will see something like this:
+You will see something like the above diagram.

 Your vaginal opening may not look like an open hole like it is in this diagram.
-That’s because the vaginal opening isn’t just an open hole you can see.
-It is an opening that can stretch to open like you see in the diagram and can shrink so that it is concealed or hidden.
+That’s because the vaginal opening isn’t just an open space you can see.

-Your finger may even slide inside your vaginal opening.
+Your finger will slide inside your vaginal opening and into the vaginal canal.
 This is exactly how a tampon applicator slides inside.

 Don’t worry!
 I have some very helpful tips to find your vaginal opening by looking and feeling: